Authority: Executive Vice Chancellor and Provost

 Per NCSU Regulation 05.20.04, the use of exceeds expectations is reserved for only the most exceptional performance.
-Thus, in order to receive a judgment of exceeds expectation, a faculty member must provide evidence of accomplishments in the realms of responsibility specified in the SME that far exceeds the standards set forth for the rank.
+Thus, in order to receive a judgment of exceeds expectation, a faculty member must provide evidence of accomplishments in the realms of responsibility specified in the SFR that far exceeds the standards set forth for the rank.
 Some examples might include extraordinary student and peer evaluations of teaching, extraordinary amount of external funding, extraordinary number of publications in venues with the highest impact, and receiving of the highest honor national or international award in education.

 2.3 Composition and Election of the Post Tenure Review Committee

 At all times, the TELS Department will have a properly constituted PTR Committee (PTRC), even if there are no mandated post-tenure reviews during a particular year.
 This is done to prevent the ad hoc composition and scheduling of the PTRC.
 It also allows the Department Head to request a post-tenure review under non-mandatory circumstances for a compelling reason, as allowed by university regulation.